 The opening of insolvency proceedings does not terminate existing contracts automatically.
 Yet, the administrator may choose whether or not to fulfil contracts that (1) were agreed to between the contractual parties prior to the opening of insolvency proceedings; and (2) were not fully satisfied by both parties prior to the opening of the insolvency proceedings.
 The other contractual party may request the court to set a deadline for the administrator to make this decision.
-Where the administrator does not respond in timely manner, contracts are deemed terminated.
+In case the administrator does not respond timely, contracts are deemed terminated.
 If the administrator chooses to terminate the contract, the other contracting party may file a claim for damages resulting from such termination as a creditor in the insolvency proceedings, in which case he or she will receive the respective quota.

-Contractual agreements that grant one contractual party the right to terminate the agreement in the event of insolvency are void.3
+Contractual agreements that grant one contractual party the right to terminate the agreement in case of insolvency are void.3 proceedings, unless there is a compelling reason to do so.

-Contracts that are potentially necessary for the continuation of the debtor's business may not be terminated during a six-month period following the opening of insolvency proceedings, unless there is a compelling reason to do so.
 In this context, the mere worsening of the debtor's economic situation is not sufficient, and neither is late payment by the debtor of receivables that have become due and payable prior to the opening of insolvency proceedings.
 An exception is made only if the fulfilment of the contract would be detrimental to the economic situation of the creditor, with respect to employment agreements (to which a special termination regime applies) and credit agreements.